 Loading up a table with mezze and charcoal-cooked meats by the pound is always a good idea for acknowledging your birth, and one of the best places you can do that is Ciudad.
 For starters, the space is an icebreaker at the very least, complete with an industrial warehouse feel and a slightly unsettling mural depicting characters like a skull shaman taking a phone call and a jovial hippo sawed in half.
 There are a lot of options on the menu, from red wine-poached pork chorizo and tahini-marinated chicken to fava bean falafel and seared halloumi.
 Though, we’re fans in particular of the hanger steak.
 Round things out with plenty of flatbread, hummus, and spicy carrot margaritas for optimal results.

-Bizzarro Italian Cafe is part circus horror movie set, part awesome checkerboard-tablecloth Italian joint.
-We were skeptical of the fact that there are more chandeliers than a Home Depot showroom, and that the menu has an entree called, “choose your own chicken adventure.”
-But the weird carnival props hanging from the ceiling paired with Bizzarro’s really solid handmade pastas just work.
-This spot is perfect for weeknight birthday dinners with a big group of friends who won’t mind the bicycle dangling above them or the creepy radio static that plays in the bathroom.
-A couple bottles of red + pappardelle with mushrooms and cream = a very happy birthday.
+Bizzarro Italian Cafe is part circus horror movie set, part classic Italian spot.
+You may be skeptical of the fact that there are more chandeliers in here than a Home Depot lighting showroom and that the menu has an entree called, “choose your own chicken adventure.”
+But it all works, from the abundance of props hanging from the ceiling to the solid housemade pasta, like pappardelle with a creamy mushroom sauce, or lasagna that has the physical proportions of a brick.
+Bizzarro is perfect for a big group of friends who won’t mind the bicycle dangling above them or the creepy radio static that echoes in the restroom.